C++ This Pointer - C++ Programming Tutorial

 C++ Method Chaining Example using This Pointer:

-Let's see the example program of this pointer in method chaining.
+Let's examine an example program showcasing the usage of pointers in method chaining.

 Example